NREL/Marmot/README.md

     - Scenario_name_2
       - results.h5

-- `Run_folder` This is the base directory where all processed scenarios, intermediary h5files and figures will live.
+- `Solutions_folder` This is the base directory to create folders and save outputs in (Default is Marmot_DIR but you can change to wherever you like).
 When **PLEXOS_H5_results_formatter** is run it will create a *PLEXOS_Scenarios* folder here, in which all the proceessed scenarios and their results will be saved.

 - `Mapping_folder` This is the folder which contains mapping csv files to rename generators to whatever the user desires and also organise regions and reserves.
 Each of these files will be explained in more detail in the **Mapping Files** section bellow.